docker-archive/classicswarm/docs/multi-manager-setup.md

 ### Wait for automated failover

-After a short time, the other instances detect the failure and a replica takes the *lead* to become the primary manager.
+After a short time, the other instances detect the failure, and a replica takes the *lead* to become the primary manager.

 For example, look at `manager-2`'s logs: